OpeningDesign/IFC_Roundtrip/README.md

 ----------

-Hopefully, in the future, this project will evolve to the point that it could be used, in some capacity, to improve the fidelity of BuildingSmart's MVD certifications.
+Hopefully, in the future, this project will evolve to the point that it could be used, in some capacity, to improve the fidelity of BuildingSmart's [MVD Certifications](http://www.buildingsmart-tech.org/certification).

 Initial focus will include Buildingsmart's current MVD releases: